 Living with ADHD, Managing with Adzenys XR-ODT

 Meet real patients who share their experience about living with ADHD.
 They describe how they help manage their ADHD symptoms that affect their day and how they take once daily Adzenys XR-ODT to help treat them.
-Their personal stories may help you with your own treatment plan.
+Their personal stories may help you with your own treatment journey.

 Your experience may vary.